Cóndores UNAM football

 The Cóndores UNAM (English: UNAM Condors), was one of the three American football teams that represented the National Autonomous University of Mexico (UNAM) from 1970 to 1997.
-The Cóndores competed in the ONEFA and won 10 National Championships, including four in a row from 1983 to 1986.
+The Cóndores competed in the ONEFA and won 10 national championships, including four in a row from 1983 to 1986.

 History

 Background

-American football was first played in the National Autonomous University of Mexico (UNAM) in 1927, when several students that spent some time in American schools and have played the sport returned to Mexico.
+American football was first played in the National Autonomous University of Mexico (UNAM) in 1927, when several students that spent some time in American schools and had played the sport returned to Mexico.
 The team's first name was Osos (Bears) and navy blue and gold were chosen as the colors, inspired by the colors of the Notre Dame Fighting Irish.
 The team's nickname was later changed to Horda Dorada (Golden Horde) and in 1946 head coach Roberto "Tapatío" Méndez chose the Pumas nickname, which since then has been used for all UNAM's representative sport teams, most notably the professional football team.

-From 1933 to 1967, the Pumas won thirty three National Championships.
+From 1933 to 1967, the Pumas won 33 national championships.
 In 1969 the Liga Nacional Colegial (Collegiate National League) was established as the top college football championship in Mexico.
 The league wanted to increase the number of teams, so it suggested major institutions such as the UNAM and the Instituto Politécnico Nacional (IPN) to create several teams.
 UNAM refused and therefore was not allowed to compete in the 1969 season of the Liga Nacional Colegial.

 For the 1970 season UNAM agreed to create three teams: Águilas Reales (Royal Eagles), Guerreros Aztecas (Aztec Warriors) and Cóndores.
 The nicknames were inspired by the UNAM's seal.
 Pumas still existed, but only as a selection of the best players from UNAM's three teams created for the rivalry game Clásico Poli-Universidad against IPN that was played in the end of the season as a merely symbolic game.

 First years (1970–1975)

 Manuel Neri Fernández, who was UNAM's head coach before the split, continued as head coach for the Cóndores and chose gold and black as the team colors because "gold is one of UNAM colors and black because it resembles another of the UNAM colors: navy blue".
 Cóndores rapidly established itself as UNAM's top team, above Águilas Reales and Guerreros Aztecas.
-The team won its first title on its first season in 1970, finishing with an undefeated record.
+In its inaugural season in 1970, the team won its first national title and completed a perfect season.

 Neri Fernández led the Cóndores from 1970 to 1972.
 In 1973, UNAM decided that Neri Fernández and Alfonso "Desalmado" García, top coaches at UNAM's Intermedia (junior category) teams, would dispute the Cóndores' head coach title: whoever led his junior team to the best result during the Intermedia season, would be Cóndores coach.
 "Desalmado" García again coached Cóndores in 1974.

 In 1975 Neri Fernández retook control of the team but did not have a good season, finishing with a 2–3 record and unable to qualify to the playoffs.